 Consolidating information and making it more accessible is one of the primary functions of a customer service ticketing system.

 A ticket system allows you to collect all information related to customer concerns in one database.
-You can organize or retrieve that information based on concerned parties, issue, chronology, ticket status, and more.
+You can organize or retrieve that information based on concerned parties, issues, chronology, ticket status, and more.
 In turn, it then becomes easier for both your customer support team and your customers to refer to that information.

-This means it’s easier for agents to:
+This means it’s easier for customer service reps to:

 - Forward information on a case when re-assigning or escalating a ticket